NativeScript/nativescript-sdk-examples-js/app/ui-category/placeholder/overview.md

 ---
 title: Placeholder - NativeScript JavaScript
-description: The XML module provides functionality, which allows parsing an XML content in NativeSciprt.
-The module enables searching for specific attribute and its value or taking the data(e.g. `text` value) locked between the XML elements.
+description: Placeholder is a component in NativeScript, which allows using any UI native widget directly in the project.
+Inside of the component, we can set up the needed native widget, while using its creatingView event.
+The example demonstrates basics of the Placeholder usage.
 position: 33
 slug: placeholder
 ---